Are you looking for a safe and effective first trimester core workout?

 Can you do planks while pregnant?

-Yes, you can do planks in pregnancy as there are so many different variations you can do depending on the trimester you are in.
+The plank is a particularly good ab exercise because there are so many different variations you can do depending on the trimester you are in.

 Can I do squats while pregnant?